nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 > The quality of the light by which we scrutinize our lives has direct bearing upon the product which we live, and upon the changes which we hope to bring about through those lives.
 It is within this light that we form those ideas by which we pursue our magic and make it realized.

-The poetry that is indispensable to Lorde is not “sterile wordplay,” but a process --- “the revelatory distillation of experience[^fn41].”
+The poetry that is indispensable to Lorde is not “sterile wordplay,[^fn41]” but a process --- “the revelatory distillation of experience.”
 To Lorde, poetry-within-bounds is not poetry.
 “In the forefront of our move towards change, there is only poetry to hint at possibility made real.”
 What would happen if we practiced this, the conceptual labor of poetry, and allowed its patterns to permeate our lives at different scales, with different outcomes?
 Perhaps we could write a book about the poetry of --- or even the art of --- what we know.

 To learn The Art of \_\_\_, it seems that we always must cross a gap, the one that divides a concrete practice of writing poems from the abstract pattern of revelation that such a practice has the potential to teach us. bell hooks’s *Theory as Liberatory Practice* gives us a bridge of sorts, between the abstract practice of theory and concretely personal and political concerns.